 As Jakich prepares for a battle with the alderman’s office, Johnson and her group are mentally preparing to say goodbye to the garden.
 Johnson said if they’re not able to bring in enough funding to buy the land, they hope to relocate to another lot in Logan Square, but so far they don’t have any leads on available lots.

 “I’m hopeful that things will work out somehow.
 I know no matter what, the next few weeks I’m going to enjoy every moment I can out in that garden.
-Every one moment is extra precious,” she said.
+Every moment is extra precious,” she said.

 Subscribe to Block Club Chicago.
 Every dime we make funds reporting from Chicago’s neighborhoods.